Secure Beef Supply Plan

 Biosecurity

-Existing biosecurity plans for feedlots may offer protection against endemic diseases but heightened precautions are needed for FMD.
-Enhanced biosecurity recommendations are outlined in the Kansas Cattle Feedyard Biosecurity Guide and the Self-Assessment Checklist for Enhanced Biosecurity based on the known exposure routes for FMD.
-These documents emphasize three concepts that all feedlots should be ready to implement in the event of an FMD outbreak in the U.S.:
+Existing biosecurity plans for feedlots may offer protection against endemic diseases, but heightened precautions are needed for FMD.
+Enhanced biosecurity recommendations are outlined in the Self-Assessment Checklist for Enhanced Biosecurity based on the known exposure routes for FMD.
+Three concepts that all feedlots should be ready to implement in the event of an FMD outbreak in the United States:

 1. Identification of a biosecurity manager,